Skip to main content

 Presentations will be grouped related to technologies of interest into specific focus areas, by the technical review board.
 Each presenter is allowed a 20-minute period, with 5 minutes for Q&A and 5 minutes for transition to the next presenter.

-STAGE ONE: SUBMIT YOUR ABSTRACT – STAGE ONE COMPLETE
+STAGE ONE: SUBMIT YOUR ABSTRACT

-As a prospective presenter, your chances of having an abstract accepted are significantly greater if you send your abstract to the appropriate technology committee to be reviewed by the M&S Technical Review Board, so please read the information carefully and use the process provided on the submission website to aid in making your selection.
+As a prospective presenter, your chances of having an abstract accepted are significantly greater if you send your abstract to the appropriate technology committee to be reviewed by the MS&A Technical Review Board, so please read the information carefully and use the process provided on the submission website to aid in making your selection.

 Abstracts should be unclassified summary of the final presentation, should discuss the background and motivations for the selected topic, explain the abstract’s main contributions and select the list of keywords and include examples of results if available.
 Authors submitting abstracts are encouraged to include as many details about their work as possible to help reviewers make informed evaluations.
 It is also vital that you submit your abstract on time.
+Please note!
+Sales pitches, product demonstrations, or marketing-oriented presentations are not approved in the technical program.

 Information you will provide includes: